JacobSmxth/Cybersecurity_Projects/Password_generator/README.md

 I found after some searching that the "command=" actually automatically runs the command because it expects a function, not the result of a function call.
 So to counter this, I wrap it in an anonymous function.

+Added the .geometry() function to change the window size and its position added some math to center it as well